lemon857/DeepDungeons/README.md

 ## Player description

 If you very hungry you lose some health points every third second
-If you have strength modifier more than one you lose some food points every 4.5th second
-If you have attack speed modifier more than one you lose some thirst points every 5th second
 Luck is ... variable, which is indirectly can change game probabilities
 If you have not full thirst points you lose some move speed
 If you get damage you can hunger